Migrating Valkey™ cluster hosts to a different availability zone

 In the

-Add a host manifest to the Terraform configuration file with the infrastructure plan:
+Add a host manifest to the Terraform configuration file describing your infrastructure:

 Make sure the settings are correct.